ocaml/ocaml.org/data/rss/janestreet/incremental-computation-and-the-web.md

 featured:
 ---

-<p>I’ve recently been thinking about the world of JavaScript and web applications.
+<p>I&rsquo;ve recently been thinking about the world of JavaScript and web applications.
-That’s odd for me, since I know almost nothing about the web.
-Indeed, Jane Street’s use of web technologies is quite minimal – nearly all of our user interfaces are text based, and all told we’ve been pretty happy with that.</p>
+That&rsquo;s odd for me, since I know almost nothing about the web.
+Indeed, Jane Street&rsquo;s use of web technologies is quite minimal &ndash; nearly all of our user interfaces are text based, and all told we&rsquo;ve been pretty happy with that.</p>